BrynjulvBrynjulvsen/kafka-workshop/exercises/2_kafka-consumer-groups.md

 ### Troubleshooting tips
 - **Lag never decreases**: confirm your consumers are committing offsets; otherwise the group will appear perpetually behind.
 Remember that the barebones consumer disables auto-commit.
 - **Reset command complains about active members**: stop your code/CLI consumers or wait for them to time out (`session.timeout.ms`).
-- **Describe output shows `-` for consumer-id**: the group has no active members—start a consumer and watch the table refresh.
+- **Describe output shows `-` for consumer-id**: the group has no active members - start a consumer and watch the table refresh.

 ## Ready for more?
 Once you understand how partitions get balanced across a group, jump to [partitions and ordering](3_partitions_and_ordering.md) to control how keys influence that balancing.